koodikulma-fi/dom-types/README.md

 ### [1.
 TS DECLARATIONS](#1-ts-declarations-doc)

 Declarations for common attributes:
-- Tag based (and tagless) SVG and HTML attributes separately and combined (as DOM) in native and camelCase naming.
+- Tag based (and tagless) SVG and HTML attributes (combined as DOM) in native and camelCase naming.
     * The attributes include global listeners and ARIA attributes.
 - CSS properties as an interface with camelCase keys.
 For example: `{ "backgroundColor": "#000" }`
-    * Some properties support numeric values, eg. `{ width: 50, opacity: .5 }` reflecting how major browsers work.
+    * Some properties support `number` or `0` values, eg. `{ width: 50, opacity: .5, inset: 0 }`.
+    * All properties have typing suggestions while always allowing any string value.

 ### [2.
 JS TOOLS](#2-js-tools-doc)